enguerrand/child-monitor/README.md

 At the time this project was forked from _Protect Baby Monitor_ there was no obvious open source solution for a baby monitor for Android in F-Droid.

-# Running over GSM or on different WIFI networks
+# Running on different networks
-To get this App also running outside of the same WIFI network a VPN could be used, for example by installing [Anywherelan](https://github.com/anywherelan/awl) on both android devices.
-If you are connected in _awl_ note the IP there, e.g. 10.66.0.2.
+To get this App also running outside of the same WIFI network a VPN could be used.
+There are several open source P2P VPN apps available which only need to be installed on both devices and do not require a explicit server.
+If you are connected over VPN note the IP there, e.g. 10.66.0.2.
 Start the _Child Monitor_ child device and on the parent device connect via address using the IP from before (10.66.0.2, not the VPN IP 10.66.0.1 which is shown on the child device).
-Only one thing: the child device doesn't show a port and service name if it isn't on a WIFI network, but a connection could still be established over VPN via GSM.
+Only one thing: the auto discovery doesn't work so the child device doesn't show a port and service name if it isn't on a WIFI network, but a connection could still be established over VPN using the IP.

 # License information
 _Child Monitor_ is licensed under the GPLv3.
 The Ulaw encoding / decoding code is licensed under the Apache License, Version 2.0 and taken from the Android Open Source Project.